-Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Radiated RF IEC 61000-4-3 20 V/m 80 MHz to 2.7 GHz 80% 5Hz AM Modulation 20 V/m Portable and mobile RF communications equipment should be used no closer to any part of the DDU-100 AED, including cables, than necessary.
-The recommended separation distance calculated from the equation applicable to the frequency of the transmitter is shown in the following table.
-Interference may occur in the vicinity of equipment marked with this symbol.
+Immunity test IEC 60601 test level Compliance level Electromagnetic environ ment Radiated RF IEC 61000-4-3 20 V/m 80 MHz to 2.7 GHz 80% 5Hz AM Modulation 20 V/m Portable and mobile RF communications equipment should be used no closer to part of the DDU-100 Series including cables, than neces The recommended separation distance calculated from the equation applicable to the frequency of the transmitter shown in the following tables any AED, ssary. on e Interference may occur the vicinity of equipme marked withis symbol. in / ent th